jackstapleton/rdb-autoscaling/whitepaper.md

 ## Amazon Web Services (AWS)

-Amazon Web Services (AWS) was used to deploy the solution outlined in this paper.
+Amazon Web Services (AWS) was used to develop and deploy the solution outlined in this paper.
-The AWS resources needed to do so are described in this section.
+The AWS resources that were needed are described in this section.
-These should all be transferable to the other big cloud platforms like Microsoft Azure and Google Cloud.
+They should all be transferable to the other big cloud platforms like Microsoft Azure and Google Cloud.

 ### Amazon Machine Image (AMI)